ogham/dog/README.md

 And the binary will be present in `target/release/dog`.

+### Testing

+dog has an integration test suite written as [Specsheet](https://specsheet.software/) check documents.
+If you have a copy installed, you can run:

+    just xtests

+And it will test the compiled binary by making DNS requests over the network, checking that dog returns results and does not crash.

 ### Minimum supported Rust version

 Currently, dog is built and tested against the most recent stable Rust version, with no compatibility guarantees for any older versions.